April Dates in Women's History

 Following the Congress at The Hague, delegations of women met with world leaders urging an end to the war.
 Many of the women visited battlefields to observe conditions there.
-Jane Addams herself reported that young men were drugged with alcohol to force them to fight.
-Many of the men told Addams they didn’t want war and “considered the older men responsible for it.”
-Newspapers and US government officials lambasted Jane Addams, Jeannette Rankin and the peace women as unpatriotic subversives out to “demasculinize” men.
+Jane Addams herself reported that young men were induced with drugs and alcohol to force them to fight.
+Many of the soldiers told Addams they didn’t want war and “considered the older men responsible for it.”
+Newspapers and U.S. government officials lambasted Jane Addams, Jeannette Rankin and other peace women as unpatriotic subversives out to “demasculinize” men.

 The carnage of World War I finally ended in 1918, three years after the Hague Congress.
 Women won the vote in 1920.
 But wars and wars’ aftermath continued, and so did women’s work for their own rights, social justice and peace.

 As women’s peace movements continued to grow, so did opposition to their efforts.
 And it was clear that the enemies of peace also opposed women’s rights.
-The US War Department targeted women’s groups as Bolshevik-inspired.
-In 1922 it issued the infamous “Spider Web Chart” linking WILPF, the American Association of University Women, the Young Women’s Christian Association, the Parent-Teachers Association and other peace-supporting women led organizations with an international Communist conspiracy set to undermine national security.
-Among the individuals on the chart were Jane Addams and Emily Balch, who together would go on to win the Nobel Peace Prize in 1931, despite continued vicious attacks on their patriotism.
+The U.S. War Department targeted women’s groups as Bolshevik-inspired.
+In 1922 the department issued the infamous “Spider Web Chart” linking WILPF, the American Association of University Women, the Young Women’s Christian Association, the Parent-Teachers Association and other peace-supporting women-led organizations with an international communist conspiracy set to undermine national security.
+Among the individuals on the chart were Jane Addams, once known as "America's most dangerous woman," and economist and pacifist Emily Greene Balch.
+Addams and Balch would go on to win the Nobel Peace Prize in 1931, despite continued vicious attacks on their patriotism.

 It is another April.
 Flowers bloom once more.
 Fools’ wars go on.
 The profits of war continue.
-And the fathers join with the mothers as they still cry out for peace.
+And, the fathers and grandfathers join with the mothers and grandmothers as they still cry out for peace.